-AZA's Wildlife Conservation and Management Committee (WCMC) manages nearly 500 Animal Programs, including Taxon Advisory Groups (TAGs), Species Survival Plan® (SSP) Programs and Studbook Programs.
+AZA's Animal Population Management (APM) Committee, formerly the Wildlife Conservation and Management Committee (WCMC), manages nearly 500 Animal Programs, including Taxon Advisory Groups (TAGs), Species Survival Plan® (SSP) Programs and Studbook Programs.
 These Animal Programs, in coordination with significant contributions from AZA Scientific Advisory Groups (SAGs), Institutional Liaisons (ILs) and Institutional Representatives (IRs) are responsible for the extraordinary leadership, development, oversight, promotion, evaluation and support of AZA's cooperative animal management, conservation, and scientific initiatives.
 Management tools, databases, reference materials, policies, and breeding and transfer plans have been developed to facilitate exceptional Animal Program collaboration within and amongst AZA-accredited institutions.

 An AZA Taxon Advisory Group (TAG) examines the conservation needs of an entire taxa and develops recommendations for population management and conservation based upon the needs of the species and those of AZA-accredited institutions.
 TAGs develop an action plan that identifies essential goals, scientific investigations, and conservation initiatives needed to best serve ex situ and in situ populations and a Regional Collection Plan that specifies the optimal manner in which the ex situ populations should be managed.